vthdat/django_blogapi/README.md

 # django_blogapi
 Project of an api for blog app

-This project is developed on python 3.7 with pipenv virtualenv
+This project is developed on python 3.6 with pipenv virtualenv django "==2.2.6" djangorestframework "==3.10.3"

 To run please sure that you have installed python3, pip and pipenv